aiactuary/capstone1/README_capstone1_lapse_eda.md

 - These shortcomings and opportunities for improvement will be **reassessed in the next stage**, where I will compare Logistic Regression against tree-based and ensemble methods and explore threshold tuning.

 ### Implication
 Predictive modeling can meaningfully separate higher- and lower-risk policyholders.
-Even an imperfect baseline model highlights actionable segments for targeted retention, with further refinements expected in subsequent modules.
+Even an imperfect baseline model highlights actionable segments for targeted retention.

-## Next Steps
+## Next Steps for Module 24

 - Expand modeling with Decision Tree, Random Forest, Gradient Boosting, and SVM using cross-validation.
 - Add calibration and business-threshold analysis (already scaffolded in the notebook).
 - Convert predicted probabilities into actionable lapse-risk tiers for retention campaigns.
-- Prepare an executive brief linking results to business impact for Module 24.